SpongeBob SquarePants Makes a Cameo and Adam Levine Strips During Maroon 5's Super Bowl Halftime Show

 During "Girls Like You," a drum line and gospel choir both had wonderful solo acts.

-The crowd then released Chinese lanterns while Adam Levine crooned "There Will Be Love," which is timely given that Chinese New Year is Tuesday, February 5.
+The crowd then released Chinese lanterns while Levine crooned "There Will Be Love," which is timely given that Chinese New Year is Tuesday, February 5.
 The lanterns spelled out "ONE LOVE."

 Big Boi arrived not too later on in a black Cadillac convertible and fur coat.
 He briefly sang "I Like the Way You Move."